chetandhembre/to-unsigned-int32/readme.md

 1. An error object.

-2. Buffer whose length is 4.
+2. Buffer whose length is 4 bytes.

 ##licence
 ===